DiviProject/diviscan-api/README.md

 **NOTE:** You can also add `addressindex=1` to your `divi.conf` file to achieve the same effect.
 You should always `-reindex` the node on startup regardless.

+6. Start the API server with `npm start`

 # Endpoints

 Node specific endpoints will only return data based on the node where the API is being hosted.